+- II.
+Detailed notes (continued)

-- 2. Minnesota State Retirement System-Unclassified Employees Retirement Fund (UER) - a.
+- 2. Minnesota State Retirement System-Unclassified Employees Retirement Fund (UER)

+- a.
 Plan description and contributions

-The MSRS-UER is a tax-deferred, defined contribution fund entirely composed of a single, multiple-employer defined contribution plan.
+The MSRS-UER is a tax-deferred, defined contribution fund entirely composed of a single, multiple-employer, defined contribution plan.
 Minnesota Statutes, Section 352D.01, authorized creation of this plan.
 Participation is limited to certain, specific employees of the State of Minnesota and various statutorily designated entities.
 The Authority's Executive Director participated in the plan.